dieterich-lab/circtools/docs/Exon.rst

 Alternative exon module
 ********************************************************

 The circtools exon usage module was implemented to detect and analyze differential exon usage in circRNA data sets.
-As an example, the module may list exons as significant differentially expressed in RNaseR treated sample compared to untreated samples, thus pointing out exons that may be part of a circRNA.
+As an example, the module may list exons as significant differentially spliced in RNaseR treated sample compared to untreated samples, thus pointing out exons that may be part of a circRNA.

 ``circtools exon`` requires mapped sequencing reads that are passed to `StringTie <https://ccb.jhu.edu/software/stringtie/>`_ in order to generate data readable by the `ballgown <https://bioconductor.org/packages/release/bioc/html/ballgown.html>`_ R package.